-With new higher refresh rate monitors coming out (120Hz and 144Hz), PC gaming has reached the next level of immersion.
+With new higher refresh rate monitors (120Hz and 144Hz), PC gaming has reached the next level of immersion.
 And speaking of immersion, PC gaming is the way to go if you’re looking for VR gaming too.

 PC has better peripheral accessories

 On the hardware side of things, the number of PC peripherals available for gaming will blow your mind away.
-Steering wheels, gamepads, joysticks, and don’t even get me started on the keyboards and mice.
+Steering wheels, gamepads, joysticks, don’t even get me started on the keyboards and mice.

 Beyond gaming, PCs have a lot more to offer.
 Coding, learning, entertainment, development, browsing, and more –name one thing you can’t do on a PC.